kairenchen721/interpretproteinidentification/README.md

-simplify the graph, and decompose the graph into components. displayComponents also uses the `igraph` R package to draw a component. selectProtein uses the `igraph` R package to search for relevant vertices (those connected to the selected protein/peptide)
+simplify the graph, and decompose the graph into components. displayComponents also uses the `igraph` R package to draw a component. selectProtein uses the `igraph` R package to search for relevant vertices (those connected to the selected protein/peptide), induce a sub-graph, then plot it

 ## References